ditss-dev/database/README.md

 ## Important Note

-The original repository was initially removed by its creator and subsequently taken over by [WhiskeySockets](https://whatsapp.com/channel/0029VaimJO0E50UaXv9Z1J0L).
+The original repository was initially removed by its creator and subsequently taken over by [Saluran Ditss](https://whatsapp.com/channel/0029VaimJO0E50UaXv9Z1J0L).
 Building upon this foundation, I have implemented several enhancements and introduced new features that were not present in the original repository.
 These improvements aim to elevate functionality and provide a more robust and versatile experience.

 ## asuma multi device.